Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 The criteria you use to determine the best time to apply updates will be application-specific.
 For example, it might make sense to apply updates in the early hours of the morning.

-The deferred update example included in the solution is a simple time of day solution. **DeferredUpdateCalculate**  is called when an application or OS update is pending.
+The deferred update example included in the CO2 monitor project is a simple time of day calculation. **DeferredUpdateCalculate**  is called when an application or OS update is pending.

 The CO2 monitor calculates the local time using UTC (Universal Time Coordinate) plus the local time zone offset.
 If the calculated local time is between 1 am and 5 am then a zero-minute deferral is requested, and updates are applied.
 Failing that, a 15-minute deferral extension is requested.

 You can't defer updates forever.
 For an OS update, the maximum deferral is 1440 minutes (24 hours).
 For an application update, the maximum deferral period is 10,020 minutes (167 hours).
 To learn more about deferred updates, refer to [Defer device updates](https://docs.microsoft.com/azure-sphere/app-development/device-update-deferral).

+The following deferred update code is located in main.c of the CO2 monitor project.

 ```c
 /// <summary>